michaelleighstewart/freedomtechnology/posts/IPFS.md

 [category]: <> (General)
 [date]: <> (2024/08/22)
 [title]: <> (Decentralized Web Hosting With IPFS)
+[blurb]: <> (Currently, web hosting is entirely centralized, from the infrastructure and file hosting to DNS.
+We introduce an alternative solution, using IPFS, a decentralized file storage and retrieval protocol and fleek.xyz for infrastructure and file hosting, along with ENS for decentralized DNS and routing.)
+[image]: <> ($root/images/ipfs_network.jpg)

 <p>Currently, web hosting is entirely centralized, from the infrastructure and file hosting to DNS.
 We introduce an alternative solution, using IPFS, a decentralized file storage and retrieval protocol and <a href="https://fleek.xyz/" target="_new">fleek.xyz</a> for infrastructure and file hosting, along with ENS for decentralized DNS and routing.</p>
 <br />